Master of Science in Information Science (MSIS)

 Department of Information Studies

-School, college, division or unit: College of Computing and Information
+School, college, division or unit: College of Engineering and Applied Sciences

 Department or subunit: Department of Information Studies